qliu2020/near_real_time/Football-specific activity recognition/README.md

 The model used in this thesis is saved as 'xgboost_model_auto.xgb' with the configuration file 'model_auto_config.mat'

 # Model Testing
-If you want to test the trained model's performance, please run 'test.m' using your configuration file and test data:
+If you want to test the performance of the model trained above, please run 'test.m' using your test data 'test_data.mat':
 ```matlab
 load('test_data.mat');
 load('model_config.mat');
 ```
-please make sure that
+please make sure that when testing you have your model 'xgboost_model.xgb' and configuration file 'model_config.mat' under the current working directory.
-The test data should also be a n x 13 matrix, having the same format as the training data.
+The test data should also be a n x 13 matrix, with the same format as the training data.
 'test.m' will plot the result's confusion matrix and calculate the model performance (accuracy, precision, recall, F1-score, etc) automatically.